mamume/pinterest-front/README.md

 # Pinterest Front-End
 A Pinterest front-end clone using React.js.
 The back-end project can be found [here](https://github.com/mamume/pinterest-back/).
+The Deployment of the project can be found [here](http://3.132.156.164/)

 ## Overview
 This project is a front-end clone for the Pinterest website.
 The project contains: